Avoid Home Improvement Electrical Wiring Problems

 Electrical Question: A good friend of mine who has stage 4 lung cancer hired this so called electrician, she was doing the upstairs wiring for two bedrooms and a bath.
 She is doing this project to prove that people with cancer can still live.

 - The electrician had her buy all the materials.
-He ran wire Romex 14/2 into switch boxes and outlets.
+He ran wire Type-NM 14/2 into switch boxes and outlets.

 - He had her buy two amp switches for the circuit breaker box.